Lee Robinson (footballer): Rangers (second spell)

 Robinson signed for Rangers in August 2014, as manager Ally McCoist sought cover for the injured Cammy Bell.

-After claiming the number one position, he played seven games under the caretaker management of Kenny McDowall.
-Robinson was released by Rangers at the end of the 2014–15 season.
+He spent four months as the club's second-choice goalkeeper behind Steve Simonsen.
+Robinson made his first appearance for Rangers in eight years, coming on as a 54th minute substitute, in a 1–0 win against St Johnstone in the quarter–finals of the Scottish League Cup.
+In a follow-up match against Dumbarton, he started the whole game and kept a clean sheet, in a 1–0 win.
+After claiming the number one position following Simonsen's suspension, he played seven games under the caretaker management of Kenny McDowall.
+However, poor performance led Robinson being dropped from the first-choice goalkeeper status by interim manager Stuart McCall in favour of the returning Bell, as the club were unsuccessful in gaining promotion back to the Scottish Premiership.
+At the end of the 2014–15 season, he made nine appearances in all competitions.
+Shortly after, Robinson was released by Rangers for the second time.

 Queen of the South (second spell)

 After one season away from playing football to coach goalkeepers in the United States, Robinson returned to Scotland to sign a two-year contract with Queen of the South on 17 June 2016.

-Robinson was appointed the Dumfries club's goalkeeping coach after the departure of Kenny Arthur to Partick Thistle.
+He was also appointed the Dumfries club's goalkeeping coach after the departure of Kenny Arthur to Partick Thistle.

+Robinson made his third debut for Queen of the South, starting the whole game and kept a clean sheet, in a 2–0 win against Queen's Park in the Scottish League Cup.
+Since re–joining the club, he regained his first-choice goalkeeper role throughout the 2016–17 season and made forty–six appearances in all competitions.

 On 9 September 2017, Robinson departed Queens by mutual consent, after not featuring since the start of the 2017–18 season.
 Robinson, having played for the Doonhamers more than any other club in his career thus far, after three spells in Dumfries, once on loan and two as a signed player, was the Queens goalkeeper in 124 league matches and 35 cup matches.
 This gives Robinson 159 appearances in all competitions.